ps-209/WebCrawling_Pub/README.md

 # WebCrawling_Pub
 for somewhat finished code

-Adding
+Adding features
- 1. progress bar
+ 1. progress bar (if i can)
- 2. finished alarm
+ 2. finished alarm (will be)